JungPham/abc/README.md

 ```
 Note: I disabled step validate tax relief amount and will enable it once bugs are fixed - I added this like TODO with comment
 ```

-## 5. Points to be considered for improvement
-- Separate API automation framework and UI automation framework and link them through microservices (this makes framework easy to scale up in the future)